ES-EDU-SIEGMA/Embedded-Controller/README.md

 # Drink Mixing Machine Controller

+This repository provides the source code for the RP2040 based stepper driver controller.
+Further documentation of the hardware can be found in the [main](https://git.uni-due.de/embedded-systems/student-projects/ss23-drink-mixing-machine/main) repository.

+**The main branch of this repository can be considered stable and should be working all time.**

 ## Clone Repository

+### Submodules

-After cloning the repository it is necessary to import the required submodules to build the targets.
+After cloning the repository it is necessary to import the required submodules to build all targets.

+> Required Submodules:
+>
+> - `pico-sdk` for RP2040 hardware support
+> - `unity` for Unit-Tests

 This can be accomplished by running:

 ```bash
 git submodule update --init --recursive
 ```

+inside your console.

+### Toolchain

-Despite this the required tools are:
+Despite the submodules the required tools for the toolchain are required:

-* gcc
+- gcc (C-Compiler)
-* arm-none-eabi-gcc
+- arm-none-eabi-gcc (ARM C-Compiler)
-* CMake
+- CMake (Build Script Generator)
-* Ninja/Make
+- Ninja/Make (Build Tool)

 ## Contribution Guidelines

-The source code should be formatted according to the in the [.clang-format](.clang-format) file specified style.
+The source code should be formatted according to the style specified in the [.clang-format](.clang-format) file.

+There are no direct commits to the main branch allowed.
+If you want to contribute source code feel free to open a merge request with your desired changes.

 ### Folder Structure

-The source code for the target device can be found under [src](src), whereas the integration test are implemented under [integration](test/integration).
+The source code for the target device can be found under [src](src).
+The [integration](test/integration) folder provides you with the integration tests which also double as an example for the usage of the provided libraries.
-The unit test aim to be executed on the local machine/server are implemented under [unit](test/unit).
+The unit test aim to be executed on the local machine/server and are implemented under [unit](test/unit).
 The [extern](extern) folder contains all external dependencies like git submodules.

 ## Troubleshooting

+### Stepper Driver not working

-Try with Arduino mega with example code from TMC2209 library each stepper driver
+Try with Arduino mega with example code from TMC2209 library each stepper driver.

-If not working with Arduino, test after taking each of those steps:
+If the stepper driver are still not working, test after taking each of those steps:

 - Check each connection
-    - Make sure tx and rx are correct
+- Make sure TX and RX are correctly wired
-    - Use different stepper driver
+- Use multiple different stepper driver
-    - Use different cable to computer
+- Use different USB cable to connect your computer
-    - Replace resistor
+- Replace resistors
-    - Try on different computer
+- Try with a different computer

-If it works with the arduino, connections are right, try with pico again, but with commit 208c23bc8ce1775b5c6087e88812553b228f1036
+If it works with the Arduino, the connections are all correct.
-If it works on that commit but not currently the code is probably wrong.
+Try again with the pico.
-If it does not work on that commit try:
+If it does not work:

-    - Replacing the pico
+- Replace the pico
-    - Use different cable to computer
+- Use different cable to connect your computer
-    - Use different computer
+- Use a different computer